liblouis/braille-specs/hungarian/README.md

 In 2017, the larger variant was implemented.

-Official table maintainer from Liblouis community in Hungary: Attila Hammer from [IT Foundation for the Visually Impaired - Hungary](http://www.infoalap.hu).
-Attila is subscribed in Liblouis list.
-If anybody have question the Hungarian braille tables related, feel free ask a question in developer community.

-Before modifying the tables please ask the table maintainer.
-If you would like to do bigger changes in the Hungarian braille tables, please do not commit the changes to the [Liblouis repository](https://github.com/liblouis/liblouis) until all test cases are passing, because Hungarian language is a very complex language.

-If a maintenance change related have a question, please write e-mail to the table maintainer with following addresses:

-* Full official work time used e-mail address, with available the Hungarian braille tables: hammer.attila at infoalap dot hu
-* Private e-mail address, with Attila subscribed into Liblouis mailing
-  list: hammera at pickup dot hu

 ## Hungarian language awailable downloadable documents

 The Hungarian Braille Committee official sub page is following: